flywheel-apps/debug-generatefile/README.md

 The real gear executed on a Flywheel platform is run using `runc` and *not* `docker run` so it does not have the environment variables set as they are in the simulated gear.
 To fix this, type `env` inside the container and add any necessary environment variables to the manifest "environment" attribute.
-Be sure to set the `PATH` correctly.
+Also, be sure to set the `PATH` correctly so the desired executable can be found inside the container.

+To upload your gear, log in to your flywheel site using the CLI, and then run `./upload.sh`